Mongolian script: Unicode

+There is general consensus among experts and vendors on keeping the phonetic model.
+Unicode has committed to the phonetic model and argues that shifting to the graphetic model violates its stability policy.

+In 2024, Kushim Jiang published a full description of the behavior expected in the phonetic model as Unicode Technical Note (UTN) #57.
+It has been adopted by Unicode and the People's Republic of China, while Mongolia's position remains unclear (as of 2025).

+General adoption has been additionally hampered in Mongolia by lack of enforcement of traditional script usage and in China by a changed political climate after the 2020 language policy.

 Blocks

 The Unicode block for Mongolian is U+1800–U+18AF.
 It includes letters, digits and various punctuation marks for Hudum Mongolian, Todo Mongolian, Xibe (Manchu), Manchu proper, and Ali Gali, as well as extensions for transcribing Sanskrit and Tibetan.

 The Mongolian Supplement block (U+11660–U+1167F) was added to the Unicode Standard in June 2016 with the release of version 9.0: